ChadGichuki/ChadGichuki/README.md

 ### Hi there 👋

-- 🔭 I’m currently enrolled in Moringa School for the Fullstack Software Engineer Program.
+- 🔭 I’m currently enrolled in Moringa School for the Fullstack Software Engineer Program up to October 2022.
-- 🔭 I’m also unertaking the ALX-T Fullstack Software Developer Nanodegree Program by Udacity.
+- 🔭 I’m also undertaking the ALX-T Fullstack Software Developer Nanodegree Program by Udacity which ends in August 2022.
 - 🌱 I’m currently learning JavaScript, Python and Ruby.

 - 💬 Read my blog [here.](https://richard-gichuki.hashnode.dev/)